Lancashire wrestling: Lancashire catch-as-catch-can

 In 1904, the sport was changed again by the establishment of the National Amateur Wrestling Association of Great Britain (NAWA).
 Also called "catch-as-catch-can", it was a different style based in London, using a revised version of the Manchester Sporting Chronicle Rules.
 With the emphasis on amateur competition after the start of the Olympics, wrestlers who had competed for prizes or wagers were banned.
-It has been claimed this was because the primarily working-class professionals were more skilled than the primarily upper class amateurs.
-As the century progressed, the style divided further into local competitions like the working-class men of south Lancashire, and the popular music hall acts seen nationally which would become modern theatrical professional wrestling.
+It has been claimed this was because the working class professionals were more skilled than the amateurs, who were primarily upper class.
+As the century progressed, the style divided further into local competitions like the working class men of south Lancashire, and the popular music hall acts seen nationally which would become modern theatrical professional wrestling.
 Notably, theatrical pro wrestling was a failure in Wigan because the local miners were already "so rough that they could not be impressed."
 In October 1923, the Lancashire County Amateur Wrestling Association (LCAWA) was established, leading to a renewal of the Lancashire style.
 It was a member of the NAWA until April 1927, when it was expelled for promoting "their own championship titles."
 The LCAWA continued to promote their own tournaments until the mid-1930s and several LCAWA champions became British championships.
 The most notable was Joseph Reid, a six-time British champion, British Empire Games medallist, and Olympian.
 Also in the 1930s, the Wrestling and Boxing Comrades' Association (W&BCA) was established in the town of Wigan.
-Notable members included Joe Carroll and Billy Riley, founder of Riley's Gym, popularly known as The Snake Pit.
+Notable members included Joe Carroll and Billy Riley, founder of Riley's Gym, now known as The Snake Pit.
 After World War II, the British Amateur Wrestling Association rebranded the sport as "freestyle wrestling", essentially separating itself from Lancashire catch-as-catch-can.
 Many Lancashire wrestlers successfully transitioned to the new style, like Herbie Hall, a ten-time British champion, British Empire silver medallist, and Olympian.